xapian/xapian-docsprint/howtos/range_queries.rst

 .. xapianexample:: search_ranges
     :start-after: and add in range processors
-    :end-before: and parse the query
+    :end-before: And parse the query

 The first call has a final parameter of `False` to say that 'mm' is a suffix (the default is for it to be a prefix).
 When using the empty